What is Polycystic Ovary Disorder?

 - Weight loss has been proven to reduce the symptoms and risk of developing metabolic syndrome and hormone-related disorders.
 Only 5% body fat reduction can significantly help relieve PCOD.

 - Diet change is recommended to avoid developing insulin resistance or diabetes due to PCOD.
-You must have a high fiber diet with a lot of fruits and vegetables.
-Avoid sugar and junk food.

 - Focus on wholesome foods as these do not contain preservatives, chemicals, hormones, and artificial sugars.
 Add more fresh fruits, veggies, legumes, and whole grains to your diet while avoiding processed food products.